Madhumithamahendran/Ex_6_Explicit-Intent/README.md

+# DATE : 23.09.2024
 # Ex.No:6 Implement an application that uses Explicit Intent using Android

 ## AIM:

 To create a two screens , first screen will take one number input from user.
 After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents.

 ## EQUIPMENTS REQUIRED:

 Latest Version Android Studio

 ## ALGORITHM:
+Step 1: Open Android Stdio and then click on File -> New -> New project.

+Step 2: Then type the Application name as “contentprovider″ and click Next.

+Step 3: Then select the Minimum SDK as shown below and click Next.

+Step 4: Then select the Empty Activity and click Next.
+Finally click Finish.

+Step 5: Design layout in activity_main.xml.

+Step 6: Get contacts details and Display details give in MainActivity file.

+Step 7: Save and run the application.

 ## PROGRAM: